What to bring to an all-inclusive resort?

 6. Hats and Sunglasses

-I always suggest bringing at least 2 hats and a couple pairs of sunglasses.
-Hats get wet and sunglasses get lost, so be sure to have at least a couple of options.
-The don’t take up a ton of room in your luggage, you won’t regret having options.
+I always suggest bringing at least 2 hats and a couple pairs of sunglasses to protect your head and eyes from the sun.
+Hats get wet and sunglasses get lost, so be sure to have at least a couple of options to rotate.
+They don’t take up a ton of room in your luggage, you won’t regret having options.

 7. Flip flops

 You will live in your flip flops, especially in the daytime!
 I would even suggest bringing two pairs of flip flops.
-When wearing the same flip flops day after day, your feet may get sore, especially if you’re spending a lot of time walking around or on terrain such as sand, cobblestone and grass.
-If you change them up it will give your feet a break!
+When wearing the same flip flops day after day, your feet may get sore, especially if you’re spending a lot of time walking around or on terrains such as sand, cobblestone, and grass.
+Changing your footwear will give your feet a break!

 8. Beach Bag

-A nice large tote or beach bag to pop your towel, book, sunscreen and other beach or pool essentials.
-I would suggest something that is lightweight and thin material or mesh that dries easily.
-Heavier canvas takes a while to dry and after a few days starts to get moldy.
+Pack a nice, large beach tote or beach bag to pop-in your towel, book, sunscreen and other beach or pool essentials.
+I would suggest something lightweight and thin material or mesh that dries quickly.
+Heavier canvas takes a while to dry and starts to get moldy after a few days.

 9. Small purse

 Leave your large purse at home and let minimalism take over!
-A small purse, wristlet, cross body bag or even a stylish fanny pack is easy to carry, compact and something you can just throw your cash, lipstick and other small essentials in for a day or evening out strolling around your resort.
+A small purse, wristlet, cross-body bag, or even a stylish fanny pack is easy to carry and compact.
+At an all-inclusive resort, all you really need is something you can throw a bit of cash in, lipstick and other small essentials in for a day or evening out strolling around your resort.

 10. Light sweater or scarf for cooler evenings